Ethredah/PHP-REST-API/README.md

 Import the .sql file and change the params in the config/Database.php file to your own

-> Demonstrates GET, POST and DELETE operations with a Rest API using a sample blog data.
+> Demonstrates GET, POST and DELETE operations on a Rest API using a sample blog data.